 The next one is related to the setting of Theorem \ref{direct_sum}.

 \begin{example2} This example is adapted from \cite[pp. 34]{ars}.
 See also \cite[Example 2.15]{jj1}.
-Let $V=BV([0,1])$ be the set of all functions of bounded variation on an interval $[0,1]$.
+Let $V=BV([0,1])$ be the set of all functions of bounded variation on the interval $[0,1]$.
 Define the initial order as $f\leq g$ if $f(x)\leq g(x)$ for all $x\in [0,1]$, and the specific order as $f\sleq g$ if $f\leq g$ and $g-f$ is non-decreasing on $[0,1]$.
-Then $V$ is a regular mixed lattice space. \blue{This example gives a family of ideals and proper specific ideals of $V$.
-An example of a mixed lattice subspace of $V$ that is not a specific ideal is given by the set of all step functions associated with a given partition of the interval $[0,1]$.}
+Then $V$ is a regular mixed lattice space.